haniibrahim/SerialLogger/README.md

 # SerialLogger

+ Fail-proof and easy to use cross-platform serial datalogger.
- Logs data from RS-232 interface to a GUI, console and optionally to a file
+ Logs data from RS-232 interface to a GUI, console and optionally to a file.

 ## Features

-* Cross-platform: Windows (Intel), Mac (Intel), GNU/Linux (Intel/ARM), 32- and 64-bit architectures
+* Cross-platform: Windows (Intel), macOS (Intel), GNU/Linux (Intel/ARM), 32- and 64-bit architectures
+* Fail-proof data collection.
+Save every collected line of data immediately to the optional log file avoiding data loss even at power breakdowns
 * Graphical User Interface (GUI)
 * Get serial port names from the OS
 * Logs serial data to screen (GUI), console and optionally in a file
-* Save every collected line of data immediately to the file avoiding data loss
 * Serial port name is editable in the GUI (for pseudo ports as `/dev/pts/[x]`)
 * Arbitrary baud rate (if hardware supports it)
+* Hardware (CTS/RTS) and Software (Xon/Xoff) handshake available

 ## Screenshot
 ![SerialLogger Screenshot (Windows)](http://blog.hani-ibrahim.de/wp-content/uploads/seriallogger.png "")